Guide to Open Data Licensing

 Cf. Sweat of the Brow, Creativity, and Authorship: On Originality in Canadian Copyright Law, Abraham Drassinower

-Ths US is a common-law jurisdiction.
-However the Feist decision substantially raises the originality ‘bar’ required for the existence of a copyright in a compilation.
+The US is a common-law jurisdiction.
+However, the Feist decision substantially raises the originality ‘bar’ required for the existence of a copyright in a compilation.
 There are excellent summaries of the US situation in Ius Mentis Crash course on database rights4, article on database protection5 and Copyright in Databases blog6.
 For instance, Ius Mentis states:

 “The US has no database law like the European Union.
 Databases can be protected by copyright if they qualify as a “compilation”.
 This requires that the items were included into the database because of some creative expression on the part of the collector.
 For instance a “best of 2004” collection qualifies.
 This involves an aesthetic judgment about what is the “best”.
 A “complete list of English words” would not, since trying to be complete is not a creative activity.”

 “Some other legal doctrines are available in special cases.
 Using someone else’s “hot news” may be unlawful.
 And using electronic spiders (web robots) to extract information from someone else’s site may qualify as electronic trespassing.”

 Thus, while a pure ‘database’ right does not exist, it seems likely that one can obtain a compilation copyright in some collections of data.
 Given this uncertainty, there is all the more reason to use an explicit license.